Markov Chain Monte Carlo (MCMC)

 Slice Sampling

-Slice sampling, developed by Radford Neal at the University of Toronto and published in the Annals of Statistics (2003), is a method for sampling from a one-dimensional distribution by “slicing” under the density curve.
-It adapts automatically to the local scale of the distribution without requiring explicit proposal tuning — a significant advantage over random walk Metropolis.
-Slice sampling is used within Gibbs samplers for full conditionals that don’t have closed forms, and it appears in NUTS as a component of the tree-building algorithm.
-It’s particularly useful for unimodal distributions with varying scale.
+Slice sampling, developed by Radford Neal at the University of Toronto (Annals of Statistics, 2003), samples from a distribution by “slicing” under the density curve.
+It adapts automatically to the local scale without requiring explicit proposal tuning, and is used within Gibbs samplers for full conditionals without closed forms.

-Parallel tempering (also called replica exchange MCMC) addresses multimodal posteriors by running multiple chains simultaneously at different “temperatures.”
-Higher-temperature chains have flattened posteriors and can easily traverse low-probability barriers between modes.
-Periodically, chains at adjacent temperatures propose to swap states — allowing the cold (target-temperature) chain to jump between modes via the high-temperature chains.
-Developed by Geyer and others in the early 1990s, parallel tempering is standard in computational chemistry for conformational sampling of molecular systems and in phylogenetics.
-It’s computationally expensive (k chains run simultaneously) but can solve multimodal problems where standard MCMC fails completely.
-Sampling distributions theory extends naturally to the multi-temperature chain framework of parallel tempering.
+Parallel tempering addresses multimodal posteriors by running multiple chains at different “temperatures.”
+Higher-temperature chains have flattened posteriors and can easily traverse barriers between modes.
+Periodically, adjacent-temperature chains propose to swap states — allowing the cold chain to jump between modes.
+Standard in computational chemistry and phylogenetics.

 Reversible Jump MCMC (RJMCMC)

-Reversible jump MCMC, developed by Peter Green at the University of Bristol and published in Biometrika (1995), extends MCMC to spaces of varying dimension.
-This is essential for problems where the number of parameters itself is unknown — for example, mixture models where the number of components, the order of a time series model, or the topology of a phylogenetic tree are all part of the posterior.
-RJMCMC allows jumps between parameter spaces of different dimensionality while maintaining detailed balance.
-It’s used in MrBayes for tree topology sampling and in Bayesian variable selection where the model dimension varies.
-Model selection with AIC and BIC is the frequentist alternative to the Bayesian model averaging that RJMCMC enables.
+Reversible jump MCMC, developed by Peter Green at the University of Bristol (Biometrika, 1995), extends MCMC to spaces of varying dimension.
+This is essential for problems where the number of parameters itself is unknown — for example, mixture models where the number of components, or the topology of a phylogenetic tree, are all part of the posterior.

 Variational Inference: When MCMC Is Too Slow